-I love a making homemade puzzles for kids.
+I love to make homemade puzzles for the toddlers and preschoolers in my daycare.
 We’ve had quite a few over the years: name puzzles, toy puzzles and puzzles made from cereal boxes.
-Today I came up with this building block puzzle when I was loading up a tray of blocks to take upstairs.
+Today I came up with this homemade block challenge puzzle when I was loading up a tray of blocks to take upstairs.

 Making homemade puzzles for kids with wooden building blocks:

 Provide your child with a tray, box or box lid, and a generous pile of wooden building blocks, and challenge them to completely fill the tray with the blocks, until there is no empty space left in the tray.
 It sounds easy, but it’s actually trickier than you think.

 For a young child, you can provide them with much smaller box or container and just a few blocks.